West Hollywood minimum hourly wage tops $19, highest of any US city - ExBulletin

 West Hollywood minimum hourly wage tops $19, highest of any US city

-WEST HOLLYWOOD, Calif.
-(AP) The upscale, celebrity-studded city of West Hollywood officially has the highest minimum wage of any U.S. city after wages soared to $19.08 an hour on Saturday.
+WEST HOLLYWOOD, Calif. — The upscale, celebrity-studded city of West Hollywood officially has the highest minimum wage of any US city after wages soared to $19.08 an hour on Saturday.

 West Hollywood workers welcomed the increase amid rising rent, gas and food prices, though employers complained about rising labor costs which, they think could drive them out of business.